OfficeDev/office-js-docs-pr/docs/excel/custom-functions-parameter-options.md

 ---
 ms.date: 03/14/2019
-description: Learn how to use additional configuration options for custom functions, such as using ranges, declaring optional parameters,
+description: Learn how to use different parameters within your custom functions, such as Excel ranges, optional parameters, invocation context, and more.
 title: Options for Excel custom functions (preview)
 localization_priority: Normal
 ---
-## Working with ranges of data
+# Custom functions parameter options

+Custom functions are configurable with many different options.
+This article will cover various TBD

+## Optional parameters

+TBD

+## Range parameters

 Your custom function may accept a range of data as an input parameter, or it may return a range of data.
 In JavaScript, a range of data is represented as a two-dimensional array.